30th August - 9th September 2023

-Students will arrive on Tuesday, August 27th, there will be 5 working days, and a concert on the evening of Friday 31st.
-There will be a free day either for an excursion (cost not included) to the surrounding countryside or a day at the beach and you will leave on Tuesday, September 3rd.
+There will be 7 working days, and a concert on the last evening.
+There will be a free day either for an excursion (cost not included) to the surrounding countryside or a day at the beach or for private study.

 The basic structure of the programme is as follows: